 - Separate from visa matters, but overlaying all of them, the worldwide Coronavirus pandemic is severely affecting the UK's economy, including employment and recruitment.
 The situation has been widely covered in the British media, and a panel of current international students was interviewed for "The Covid Generation", a BBC World Service podcast broadcast on 31 May 2020.

 While we are waiting for immigration rules and related guidance for Graduate and Skilled worker routes, see the government guidance "New immigration system: what you need to know" and the "UK point-based immigration system: further details statement", published on 13 July 2020.
 You can also see guidance aimed at employers, published on 24 September 2020.

 This page is about the options for switching within the UK from Tier 4 to a work visa.
-We also have separate information for those who want to work between the end of their studies and the end of their Tier 4 visa: see Work with Tier 4 leave when you are no longer studying.
+We also have separate information for those who want to work between the end of their studies and the end of their Tier 4 visa: see Work when you are no longer studying.